amine770/To_Do_List/README.md

 # To_Do_List
-built a to do list for practice the basic
+built a to do list to practice the basic

 ## The application role is  :
 - Add tasks